wp-plugins/groups/readme.txt

 = Where is the documentation? =

+Most of the features are currently documented at the [Groups plugin page](http://www.itthinx.com/plugins/groups/).

 The official Groups documentation root is at the [Groups Documentation](http://www.itthinx.com/documentation/groups/) page.
 The documentation is a work in progress, if you don't find anything there yet but want to know about the API, please look at the code as it provides useful documentation on all functions.

 = I have a question, where do I ask? =

 You can leave a comment at the [Groups plugin page](http://www.itthinx.com/plugins/groups/).

+= I want Advanced and Premium members, where the Premium members can access everything that Advanced members can access.
+How can I do that? =

+Example: Advanced and Premium members

+1. Go to *Groups > Capabilities* and define two new capabilities, let's call them *advanced* and *premium*.
+2. Go to *Groups > Groups* and define two new  groups, let's call them *Advanced Members* and *Premium Members* - select *Advanced Members* as the *Parent* for the *Premium Members* group.
+3. Assign the *advanced* capability to the *Advanced Members* group and the *premium* capability to the *Premium Members* group.
+4. Go to *Groups > Options* and tick the checkboxes for *advanced* and *premium* under _Access restrictions_ and hit the *Save* button at the end of the page.
+5. Now create an example post that only members of the *Advanced Members* group should be able to see and tick the *advanced* checkbox under _Access restrictions_.
+6. Create another post for *Premium Members* and tick the *premium* checkbox for that post.
+7. Assign test users to both groups, log in as each user in turn and see which posts will be accessible.

+= How do I limit access to posts so that users in group A can not read the same as those in group B and vice-versa? =

+Example: Green and Red members

+1. Go to *Groups > Capabilities* and define two new capabilities, call them *green* and *red*.
+2. Go to *Groups > Groups* and define two new  groups, let's call them *Green Members* and *Red Members*
+3. Assign the *green* capability to the *Green Members* group and the *red* capability to the *Red Members* group.
+4. Go to *Groups > Options* and tick the checkboxes for *green* and *red* under _Access restrictions_ and hit the *Save* button at the end of the page.
+5. Now create an example post that only members of the *Green Members* group should be able to see and tick the *green* checkbox under _Access restrictions_.
+6. Create another post for *Red Members* and tick the *red* checkbox for that post.
+7. Assign a test user to any of the above groups, log in as that user and the post will be accessible.

 == Screenshots ==